SMTorg/smt/README.md

 sudo python test.py

 ## Windows
-The Inverse Distance Weighting (IDW) model is not available with windows.
+The inverse distance weighting (IDW) model is not available with Windows.

 Open the "test.py" file with an editor and comment line 6 and from line 64 through line 71.
 Then, run: